Bikeman868/NPL/docs/ARCHITECTURE.md

 ## Applications

 An NPL application comprises:
+- An Application definition that defines how your application connects to the outside world.
+You can have multiple application definitions for the same program if you have different scenarios in which these connections vary, for example development, staging and production environments.
+Note that as well as having multiple application definitions, each application can also be configured at run-time through a configuration file and/or environment variables.
 - A number of Networks defined by the application code.
 Each Network can be made up of other Networks etc to whatever depth is needed to implement the features of the application.
+Networks are functional areas of the code.
+Processing within a network occurs on the same machine.
+Networks within an application may run on different machines depending on the runtime configuration.
 - A number of Networks imported from shared Packages.
-These Networks can contain a hierarchy of other Networks, and can reference Networks defined in other shared Packages.
-- References to build-in Connections, or Connections that are defined in shared Packages.
+- References to the NPL runtime system.
+The runtime contains many generic and reusable components, and also defines mechanisms for connecting your application to the outside world that can be configured in your application definition.

+Terminology:
+- **Program** is a directory and sub-directorty structure that contains NPL source code files and configuration files.
+- **Application** is a definition of how to wire up the **Program** to the outside world (persistent storage, data streaming, service APIs etc) by configuring **Connections**.
+- **Connection** provides a way for the **Program** to communicate with other systems.
+NPL provides **Connection** implementations for all popular databases, streaming platforms, file system, network protocols and the console.
+- **Node** a machine that can execute instructions using data in memory.
+Nodes are typically virtual machines hosted in the cloud or local development computers.
+- **Network** defines a region within your **Program** where processing must be performed on the same **Node**.
+Processing that crosses **Network** boundaries may or may not execute on the same **Node** depending on your vertical scaling configuration.
+- **Message** defines a shape for data that is communicated between components of the **Program**.
+Programs typically define many **Messages** that are specific to the **Program** functionallity.
+The NPL **Runtime** also defines some generic **Messages**.
+- **Process** pure functional logic that accepts **Messages** as input and emits new **Messages** as output.
-- An Application definition that configures Connections, and routes Messages between the Connections and the Networks.
+- **Pipe** routing logic that defines how **Messages** flow between **Networks** and **Processes** within the **Program**.

 This is depicted below: